Fliplet/fliplet-cli/docs/API/core/widget.md

 ### Get a widget instance data

 This method is usually meant to be called from a widget interface, to get the saved data.
+It also returns any data passed through the `data` query parameter for the interface URL.

 ```js
 var data = Fliplet.Widget.getData();